-Don’t routinely order imaging studies for staging purposes on patients newly diagnosed with localized primary cutaneous melanoma unless there is suspicion for metastatic disease based on history and physical exam.
+Don’t routinely order imaging studies for initial staging purposes prior to surgery on a patient with clinically localized primary cutaneous melanoma unless there is suspicion for metastatic disease based on history and/or physical exam.

 Routine imaging studies for localized melanoma including chest radiographs, brain MRI, cross-sectional imaging and PET/CT are insensitive at the lower limits of resolution and do not significantly improve staging of these patients.
 There is a low risk of metastases and also a risk of detecting findings unrelated to the melanoma (e.g., false positive findings or incidental, unrelated findings).
 Imaging should be performed if there are concerning findings on history and physical exam, and such tests should be driven by symptoms.